 She was selected for the 2016 40 Women to Watch Over 40 list – a list of women celebrating women who are upending the perception that 40 is past your prime.
 Honorees are recognized for reinventing, leaning in, and creating momentum that will be felt by those beyond their community and field of work.
 In 2017, she was selected as a 92nd Street Y’s Women inPower Fellow.

-She serves on the Advisory Board of Spiritual Playdate, a new, fresh interfaith method to share, teach, learn, and explore spirituality with children, on the National Advisory Board of The Haas Center for Public Service at Stanford University, and as a Strategic Advisor at the M&G Etomi Foundation, which exists to exists to break the harsh cycle of poverty by creating various programs and activities to teach the value of self-empowerment and improvement to the people of the Niger Delta region in Southern Nigeria.
+She serves on the Advisory Board of Spiritual Playdate, a new, fresh interfaith method to share, teach, learn, and explore spirituality with children and is also a Board Member at the M&G Etomi Foundation, which exists to exists to break the harsh cycle of poverty by creating various programs and activities to teach the value of self-empowerment and improvement to the people of the Niger Delta region in Southern Nigeria.
+She also serves as Chair of the National Advisory Board of The Haas Center for Public Service at Stanford University,

 She is a past co-president of the Stanford National Black Alumni Association, past board member for the African Women’s Development Fund, is a life member of the Council on Foreign Relations and is a Diamond Life Member of Delta Sigma Theta Sorority, Incorporated, a public service organization.